addhiee/PyFock-GUI/README.md

 PyFock uses Numba JIT compilation for acceleration.
 The **first calculation will be slower** as functions are compiled. **Subsequent runs will be significantly faster** - this is expected behavior and a key advantage of JIT compilation.

 ### System Limits
 Cloud version is limited to ~120 basis functions due to computational constraints.
-Local version can handle much larger systems (4000+ basis functions).
+Local version can handle much larger systems (~10,000 basis functions).
 For large molecules, use smaller basis sets (sto-3g) or run locally.

 ### Recommended Settings
-Quick tests: sto-3g basis with small molecules (water, ammonia).
+Quick tests: sto-3g basis with small molecules (water, benzene).
 Production runs: 6-31G or def2-SVP basis.
 High accuracy: cc-pVDZ or def2-TZVP basis (use locally for large systems).

 ## Example Molecules